w326004741/Gesture-UI-Development-Project/README.md

 4. Myo Sizing Clips(10)
 5. Windows PC or Laptop, Mac(windows virtual machine)
 ## Architecture for the solution
+### Class Diagram

 ## Conclusions & Recommendations
+This latest technology can help us to minimize the reliance on hardware and software for controlling robots and other devices.
+[Myo Armband](https://www.myo.com/) can easily realize the back screen control computer, in addition to playing computer games, browsing the web, controlling music entertainment and other entertainment activities, and even control the drone.
+Compared to [Kinect](https://www.xbox.com/en-US/xbox-one/accessories/kinect) and [Leap Motion](https://www.leapmotion.com/?lang=en), the advantage of [Myo](https://www.myo.com/) is that it is not restricted by the specific site and it is more natural to interact.
+The sensor on the [Myo armband](https://www.myo.com/) is internally equipped with electrodes so that the user can read out the bioelectric activity of the muscle when the user makes a telescopic gesture, thereby determining the intention of the wearer, and then sending the result of the computer processing to the receiver via the low-power **Bluetooth** control equipment.
+I think that [Siri's voice](https://www.apple.com/ios/siri/) interaction is not perfect for a large number of young people who are accustomed to keyboard input and textual ideograms.
+In most cases, we still have a good body of limbs and are able to handle them freely.
+The emergence of [Myo](https://www.myo.com/) is to create new ways of interaction and make today’s everyday technology more natural and intuitive.
+It is clear that [Myo](https://www.myo.com/) is gradually approaching this point, gradually achieving better human-computer interaction and creating a convenient life for humans.